 In the $1+2$ mixing scenario, we consider both isotropic and anisotropic cases.
-In the isotropic case, we consider the mixing of one QCD axion and two ALPs, with both ALPs having decay constants smaller than those of the QCD axion.
-In the anisotropic case, we can only consider the mixing of one QCD axion and one ALP, meaning that the $1+2$ mixing scenario will transform into the $1+1$ scenario.
-Among them, the scenario where one ALP has a decay constant smaller than those of the QCD axion corresponds to the light QCD axion scenario, while the one with a larger decay constant corresponds to the heavy QCD axion scenario.
-Additionally, we will briefly discuss the isotropic case where both ALPs have decay constants larger than those of the QCD axion.
-Notice that in these mixing scenarios, the mass of the ALP is assumed to be constant and must be smaller than that of the QCD axion, and more precisely, the zero-temperature axion mass.
+In the isotropic case, we consider the mixing of the QCD axion and two ALPs, with both ALPs having decay constants smaller than that of the QCD axion.
+On the other hand, in the anisotropic case, we can only consider the mixing of the QCD axion and one ALP, meaning that the $1+2$ mixing scenario reduces to the $1+1$ scenario.
+Specifically, the scenario where an ALP has a decay constant smaller than that of the QCD axion corresponds to the light QCD axion scenario, while the scenario with a larger decay constant corresponds to the heavy QCD axion scenario.
+Additionally, we will briefly discuss the isotropic case where both ALPs have decay constants larger than that of the QCD axion.
+Notice that in these mixing scenarios, the mass of the ALP is assumed to be constant and must be smaller than that of the QCD axion, and more precisely, than the zero-temperature QCD axion mass.